mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/configuring mount volume/index.md

   sudo losetup -d /dev/loop0
   ```
   10. Create fstab entry and mount.
       Ensure the volume is mounted automatically at boot time.
-Something similar could also be done with a Systemd Mount unit.
+Something similar can also be done with a Systemd Mount unit.
   ```shell
   echo "/dev/xvdf /dcos/volume0 auto loop 0 2" | sudo tee -a /etc/fstab
   sudo mount /dcos/volume0